daizutabi/hydraflow/docs/part1-applications/execution.md

 ## Summary

-HydraFlow's execution system, built on Hydra, provides powerful tools for running machine learning experiments with different configurations.
-The integration with MLflow ensures that all experiment details are tracked consistently, making your research reproducible and your workflow more efficient.
+HydraFlow provides a streamlined way to leverage both Hydra's configuration management and MLflow's experiment tracking.
+The execution system is built on standard Hydra functionality, while experiment tracking utilizes MLflow's capabilities.
+By combining these tools, HydraFlow enables reproducible and efficient machine learning workflows while maintaining compatibility with the underlying libraries' documentation and ecosystem.